365 Days of Art: June 8 – Augusta Savage Opens Gallery

 June 8, 1939

 Augusta Savage opens an art gallery on 125th Street in Harlem called the Salon of Contemporary Negro Art.
-The opening reception is well-attended, with 500 people of both races there, and there is buzz surrounding this well-known artist.
-The unfortunate thing is that residents of Harlem have no money for art, and people with money don’t want to come to Harlem.
+The opening reception is well-attended, with 500 people.
+It is noted that Black and white folks are in attendance.
+There is buzz surrounding this well-known artist.
+The unfortunate thing (it is said) is that residents of Harlem have no money for art, and people with money don’t want to come to Harlem.
 The gallery soon closes.